Professional wrestling in Australia: History

 In February 2005, WWE Heat, WWE Velocity and The WWE Experience were added to Fox8 and set up a large wrestling program on Saturdays and Sundays.
 Despite Heat, Velocity and Experience all being cancelled in the United States the shows continued to be shown in Australia to fulfill contractual obligations.
 When SmackDown! was moved to Friday nights in the United States, in Australia it remained on Friday afternoons.
 ECW on Sci Fi began broadcasting in Australia from 2 September 2006 in the place of WWE Velocity on Saturdays.

 TNA Impact! began airing on 5 April 2008 on Fox8.
 It had been airing on Saturday nights on Fuel TV at 8.30pm AEST from June 2011, but this ceased in November 2014 when Fuel was absorbed by Fox Sports.
 For the remainder of 2014 and into 2015 it was shown on Main Event free of the usual charges, until 27 June 2015.

 Free to air wrestling programming has been scarce on Australian television in recent times.
 However, with the conversion to Digital Television, several wrestling programs were purchased.
 In June 2008, WWE After Burn aired on Channel 9 on Sunday afternoon.
 However, it later aired at 1am on Tuesday mornings.
 TNA Xplosion began airing on One HD in prime time at 8:30pm on Thursday but by late 2010 it had been replaced in effect by the WWE Experience.

-A cut down, one hour version of WWE Raw and SmackDown Live aired from 2017 until 2020 on Nine Network's 9Go!.
+A cut down, one-hour version of WWE Raw and SmackDown Live aired from 2017 until 2020 on Nine Network's 9Go!.
 From January 2020, Kayo Sports began airing WWE Smackdown, WWE Raw and WWE NXT.

+On 6 December, 2022, the exclusive WWE channel began transmission on Foxtel on channel 144.
+All WWE programming was moved to the new channel.
+This arrangement ended at the end of 2024 with the move to Netflix.